excelle08/CPP__Fighter/report.md

 The game usually runs at a stable framerate about 60, and there is no apparent lagging.

 The single output executable file `main` is 129K, with all resources will take 2.2 MB.

+All source code adds up to 1,287 lines.

 ## Comments